Devil's Jump

 There are great places to visit near Devil's Jump including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-Devil's Jump has some unmissable country parks nearby like Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.
+Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park are great places to visit near Devil's Jump if you like country parks.

-Devil's Jump has some unmissable towns nearby like Callington, Polperro, and St Ives.
+The area around Devil's Jump boasts some of the best towns including Callington, Polperro, and St Ives.

-There are a number of hills near to Devil's Jump including Kit Hill Country Park.
+The area close to Devil's Jump boasts some of the best hills including Kit Hill Country Park.

-Airports to visit near Devil's Jump include Cornwall Airport Newquay, and Land's End Airport.
+Villages to visit near Devil's Jump include Cremyll, and Botallack.

 Devil's Jump History